rthomasv3/Scum-Bag/README.md

 ![screenshot](screenshot.png)

 ## About
 Scum Bag is a place to hold all of your save backups.
 It automatically backs up your save files at a given interval and lets you restore to any point.
+Powered by [Galdr](https://github.com/rthomasv3/Galdr).

 ### Features